 Question: Hello guys, I was wondering does DHT shrink facial hair and body hair also?
 If our Moustache and beard thin out, can this be caused by DHT?
 If so, can Propecia help?
 What are the causes for shrinking hair on beard and moustache?

 No male hair loss treatment products are suitable for use on or in relation to the face.
 They are strictly for use in relation to genetic hair thinning from the scalp only.

-The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
-If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
-View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
-You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.
+The Belgravia Centre is an organisation specialising in hair growth and hair loss prevention with two clinics and in-house pharmacies in Central London, UK.
+If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the world.
+View our Hair Loss Success Stories, which includes the world’s largest gallery of hair growth comparison photos and demonstrates the levels of success that so many of Belgravia’s patients achieve.
+You can also phone 020 7730 6666 any time to arrange a free consultation.